eritbh/1password-ssh-utils/README.md

 These executables (`op` and `jq`) must be available on `PATH`.

 You should run `op signin` at least once before using these scripts in order to cache your basic account information.
-See `op signin --help` for more information.
+See ["1Password Accounts"](#1password-accounts) for more information.

 [1password-cli]: https://support.1password.com/command-line-getting-started/
 [jq]: https://stedolan.github.io/jq/